 One of the best ways to motivate your team during difficult times is to prepare for the future.
 In trying times, it is normal for business owners and employees to question the days ahead, and rightfully so.

 However, when you can sit down with your team and brainstorm the future direction of the business, there is a sense of comfort and reassurance.
-Involve your team in as much of the goal-setting process as possible to help them not only feel secure, but to also see their place in it.
+Motivate your team by involving them in as much of the goal-setting process as possible.
+This will help them not only feel secure, but to also see their place in the company.

 Overall, difficult situations can appear unexpectedly.
 Whether you find yourself in them today or tomorrow, it is always a good idea to have a protocol in place to handle them.